devildavi/WebONG/README.md

-# WebONG
+# ONG Website
-ONG website for the DAW final project
+ONG website for the Vocational training final project of Web Application Development